No passwords, No popups, No AI, No cost:

 Can carbamates in wastewater treatment create false cyanide readings?

 We have instituted the use of carbamate as a chemical polishing agent to further break down cyanide complexes, allowing us to meet our effluent permit numbers.
 The problem arises in the last couple of roll-offs, we have seen a rise in cyanide present in the sludge as determined through spectrophotometry (Hach).
 This test is a screen used by the hazardous landfill.
 The interesting phenomenon is that the cyanide numbers increase with time.
 If a distillation is done and the extract treated for sulfides, the sludge is well within parameters for disposal.
 Does anyone have a clue as to what is happening?
-Is the carbamate breaking down, releasing sulfur [affil links] and causing false readings?
+Is the carbamate breaking down, releasing sulfur this on eBay or Amazon [affil links] and causing false readings?
 Has anyone seen this before?

 Ric Wade